TIBCOSoftware/snappydata/docs/aqp.md

 snsc.sql("create topK table MostPopularTweets on tweetStreamTable " +
         "options(key 'hashtag', frequencyCol 'retweets', timeSeriesColumn 'tweetTime' )")
 ```
 The example above create a TopK table called MostPopularTweets, the base table for which is tweetStreamTable.
-It uses the hashtag field of tweetStreamTable as its key field and maintains the TopN hashtags that have the highest retweets value in the base table.
+It uses the hash tag field of tweetStreamTable as its key field and maintains the TopN hash tags that have the highest re-tweets value in the base table.
 This works for both static tables and streaming tables

 ####Scala API for creating a TopK table